Expulsion of Jews from Spain: Jews in Peninsular states

+Expulsion

-On January 2, 1492, the Catholic Monarchs conquered the Nasrid Kingdom of Granada.
-The last Muslim king, Muhammad XII of Granada (Spanish: Boabdil), withdrew to Alpujarras, as almost 800 years of Muslim rule were ended by the Reconquista.
+On January 2, 1492, the Catholic Monarchs of Spain conquered the Emirate of Granada.
+The last Muslim king, Muhammad XII (Spanish: Boabdil), withdrew to Alpujarras in an event that ended the Reconquista, although the idea of a continuous or tightly orchestrated Reconquista has been challenged by modern scholars.

-A letter sent by the Catholic Monarchs to the Council of Bilbao in 1490 stated that under canon law and the laws of the kingdoms, Jews were tolerated and allowed to live in the kingdoms as subjects and vassals.
+A letter sent by the Catholic Monarchs to the Bilbao City Council in 1490 stated that under canon law and the laws of the kingdoms, Jews were tolerated and allowed to live in the kingdoms as subjects and vassals.
 Joseph Pérez considers that "the myth of the 'Spain of the three cultures,' widely used as an element of propaganda, is so far detached from historical reality that it can only generate new elements of confusion."
 In Christian kingdoms, according to Henry Kamen, both Jews and Muslims were treated "with contempt" and the three communities "lived separate existences."
-In Muslim kingdoms, on the other hand, Christians and Jews were required to pay a tax in order to profess their religion.
+In Muslim kingdoms, on the other hand, Christians and Jews were required to pay a tax to profess their religion.